Developing the Tax Rate & CPA Surcharge

 The tax rate is calculated by dividing the amount to be raised by the total assessed values of all property divided by 1,000.

 The amount to be raised through taxation is determined by Town Meeting each fiscal year and the provisions of Proposition 2 ½.
-The Board of Selectmen votes annually whether or not to shift the tax base and the tax rate on every year.
+The Select Board votes annually whether or not to shift the tax base and the tax rate on every year.

 Determining the Community Preservation Surcharge